-■ Communication and information transmission
+Communication and information transmission

 We also think of an "event" in this context as a member (a symbol) of an "alphabet" used to send information about a signal.
-So to send information about a picture, I send a series of symbols (each one corresponding to i, where i = 0,1,...255) from the alphabet $\{0,1,...255\}$.
+So to send information about a picture, I send a series of symbols (each one corresponding to i, where i = 0,1,..255) from the alphabet $\{0,1,..255\}$.

-Imagine if all pictures had pixel gray level probabilities represented by the granite histogram.
-You have to guess each value.
-You have to pay say 10 cents for each wrong guess.
-But I do allow you to ask which pixels have certain gray levels at a cost of a dollar for each question.
+Imagine the following game.
+I want you to guess the graylevels (from 0 to 255) of an unseen picture.
+The only information I give you is its histogram.
+You get a fixed number of cents for each right guess, but have to pay say 10 cents for each wrong guess.
+I do allow you to ask which pixels have certain gray levels at a cost of a dollar for each question.
 Which graylevels would you ask about first?
 You'd want to spend your questions on learning the rare events.
 For example, graylevel 127 is much more probable than 3.

-Intuitively the degree of informativeness is inversely related to the probability of then event.
-Any monotonic function

-(such as a logarithm) of the reciprocal of probability would preserve a measure of informativeness.
+Intuitively the degree of informativeness is inversely related to the probability of the event.
+Any monotonic function (such as a logarithm) of the reciprocal of probability would preserve a measure of informativeness.

-In a classic piece of work done at Bell Labs in the late 1940s, Claude Shannon defined the information of an event i is defined as:
+In a classic piece of work done at Bell Labs in the late 1940s, Claude Shannon defined the information of an event i as:

-$$-\text{Log}2 p_i = \text{Log}2 1 / p_i$$
+$$-Log_2 p_i = Log_2 1 / p_i$$